MlXE/clipmd-firefox/CONVERSION_NOTES.md

 ## Overview

 This document summarizes the conversion of [ClipMD](https://github.com/AnswerDotAI/clipmd) from a Chrome extension to Firefox.
-The Firefox version maintains feature parity while adapting to Firefox's extension architecture.
+The Firefox version focuses on Markdown conversion only - screenshot functionality is omitted since Firefox has excellent built-in screenshot tools (`Ctrl+Shift+S`).

 ## Feature Comparison